-You could hardly go wrong with that combination.
+Yes!
+You can easily make the crust gluten free while the filling is naturally gluten free.
 Make this chocolate pudding pie gluten free by choosing a gluten free graham cracker– I bake with Pamela’s gluten free Graham Style Crackers which come in cinnamon, honey, or chocolate.

 And be a detective when it comes to labels on items that you might assume are gluten free (especially the chocolate in this case) and make sure that you are using certified gluten free ingredients.

 Pie Memories: Why make a homemade pudding pie?

 I like this simple chocolate pudding pie recipe for a few reasons:

 First and foremost, it is delicious.
 Second, this pie takes me back to the dessert my grandmother often made for family gatherings—a prepared graham cracker crust filled with Jell-o chocolate pudding made a cool whip pudding pie that put smiles on our faces.